autifyhq/autify-cli/README.md

 ```
 USAGE
-  $ autify connect client start [--verbose] [--file-logging] [--web-workspace-id <value>]
+  $ autify connect client start [--verbose] [--file-logging] [--debug-server-port <value>] [--web-workspace-id <value>]

 FLAGS
+  --debug-server-port=<value>  [default: 3000] The server for debugging and monitoring launches on your local machine on
+                               the given port.
   --file-logging               Logging Autify Connect Client log to a file instead of console.
   --verbose                    Make the operation more talkative.
   --web-workspace-id=<value>   Workspace ID of Autify for Web to create an ephemeral Access Point.
 If not specified, it
                                will use the one configured by `autify connect access-point set`, instead.

 DESCRIPTION
   [Experimental] Start Autify Connect Client